 - claiming for free or reduced cost dental and ophthalmic treatment when not entitled

-- fraudulently attempting to obtain prescription medication either for personal use or resale
+- fraudulently attempting to get prescription medication either for personal use or resale

 - staff who make false or inflated claims for hours worked, travel or expenses